setday/plaing-with-ppo/README.md

 --allow_recording (record the video of every 100-th episode)_

 Replace `<environment_name>` with the name of the Gym environment you want to train on.

+## Possible improvements

+- Add an early stop by KL divergence (in my tests, there were strong drawdowns in quality, so it was decided to remove it; moreover, it is mainly inherent in TRPO, not PPO)
+- Add normalization of advantage and values (in my case, it didn't bring any changes)